-- F. All investments and any profits realized from or interest accruing on investments shall belong to the fund from which the moneys for such investments were taken; provided, however, that in the desecration of the Board of Directors of the District, the profits realized from the interest accruing on investments made from any fund may be transferred to the Debt Service Fund. - G. The Series 2012 bond resolution states that the District will provide annually to the Electronic Municipal Market Access System ("EMMA") established by the Municipal Securities Rulemaking Board annual financial information and operating data with respect to the District.
-The information is of the general type included in the annual audit report and shall be filed within six months after the end of each fiscal year of the District. - H. The District has covenanted that it will take all necessary steps to comply with the requirement that rebatable arbitrage earnings on the investment of the gross proceeds of the Bonds, within the meaning of section 148(f) of the Internal Revenue Code, be rebated to the federal government.
+- F. All investments and any profits realized from or interest accruing on investments shall belong to the fund from which the moneys for such investments were taken; provided, however, that in the desecration of the Board of Directors of the District, the profits realized from the interest accruing on investments made from any fund may be transferred to the Debt Service Fund. - G. The District has covenanted that it will take all necessary steps to comply with the requirement that rebatable arbitrage earnings on the investment of the gross proceeds of the Bonds, within the meaning of section 148(f) of the Internal Revenue Code, be rebated to the federal government.
 The minimum requirement for determination of the rebatable amount is on the fifth anniversary date of the bond issue.